tiendu/tiendu.github.io/_posts/2026-01-12-middle-class-wealth-eng.md

 Freedom rarely arrives dramatically.

-It emerges slowly — when your assets grow faster than inflation and your expenses, and when you are patient enough to let them.
+It emerges slowly — when your assets grow faster than inflation and lifestyle.